IbLahlou/IbLahlou.github.io/_posts/2024-09-09-A-data-drift-theory.md

   - prior-probability-shift
   - sample-selection-biais
   - model-observability
+  - stability-metric
 ---

 <figure><center><img src="https://i.imgur.com/VLKoYT5.png" alt=""></center></figure>
+## What's Data Drift ?

+Data drift refers to the change in the statistical properties of input data over time, impacting the reliability of machine learning models.
+Unlike concept drift, which requires monitoring prediction performance through metrics like accuracy or precision, data drift can be detected by monitoring the stability of input features using statistical metrics.

+### History

+The concept of **data drift** was recognized as machine learning and statistical models began to be applied in real-world settings, where data used to train models often changed over time.
+While it's difficult to pinpoint an exact date, data drift became a critical concept as models moved from static environments to dynamic, evolving data ecosystems, particularly with the rise of **automated decision systems** in industries like finance, healthcare, and technology in the late 1990s and early 2000s.

+### Stability-metric-for-data-drift

+To ensure models remain accurate in production, stability metrics ,  they are used to detect changes in input data distributions, focusing on identifying covariate drift.

+here's how we can use stability metrics
+- Detect changes in prior probability using metrics such as the **Population Stability Index (PSI)** and **Divergence Index**.
+- Identify covariate shifts using tools like the **Covariate Stability Index (CSI)** and **Novelty Index**.

+ These metrics rely on both the input and output data in the production environment.

 ## Types of  Data Drift in Machine Learning

 **Notation :**